GewioO/HeroicCompanyBot/README.md

 # HeroicCompanyBot
-Bot for saving options for passing the company in the mobile game Heroic.
+Telegram bot for saving options for passing the company in the mobile game Heroic.